SenseNet/sn-client/apps/sensenet/cypress/CONTRIBUTING.md

       }
     ```

-    These are the rolse what you can use for testing pusposes.
-In every test case we indicated in what role the particular test should be run.
+    These are the roles what you can use for testing pusposes.
+In every test case we indicated in what role the particular test should running.
 You can find the secret keys for the roles on your [profile page](https://profile.sensenet.com/) after login.

 ## What requires an E2E Test?